 An unintentional aversion exists here, in that it's established early in the movie that Picard's brother and nephew recently died in a house fire causing Picard to break down in tears.
 Yet even when given the power to return to any point of time he doesn't even consider going back far enough to prevent his own blood relations' horrible firey death.

-David and Leigh Eddings' The Dreamers series ends with a massive Reset Button, using time travel to negate the existence of the Big Bad and thus negate absolutely everything that occured in the previous novels.
+David and Leigh Eddings's Dreamers series ends with a massive Reset Button, using time travel to negate the existence of the Big Bad and thus negate absolutely everything that occurred in the previous novels.
+Almost the entire fanbase turned against the authors after that, understandably.

 Deliberately pushed at the end of Eddison's The Worm Ouroboros.
 The princes of medieval Demonland, having triumphed over rival Witchland, nevertheless mourn the loss of their worthy enemies and the ending of their epic battles.
 Their companion the demi-goddess Sophonisba allows their entire world to be reset to just before the countries declare war, to the satisfaction of all involved, with the implication that this may keep happening for the rest of time.